sssrnty/100-days-of-code/log.md

 **Thoughts**: Having a unique keys for a list helps you everytime you update your lists, without a problem.

 **Link(s) to work**: [https://github.com/sssrnty/Practice/tree/master/reactpract/components](https://github.com/sssrnty/Practice/tree/master/reactpract/components)

+### Day 33: March 3, 2018

+**Today's Progress**: Learning reactJs, about how to use forms on react, and learned about preventDefault **Thoughts**: It helped me understand more about importing values and then exporting it.

+**Link(s) to work**: [https://github.com/sssrnty/Practice/tree/master/reactpract/components](https://github.com/sssrnty/Practice/tree/master/reactpract/components)